klieret/sunburst/README.rst

 -  Clever positioning of labels, which - depending on space constraints are positioned in a tangentially or radially.
--  An easy way to "explode" the plot by redifining ``sunburst.wedge_spacing``
+-  An easy way to "explode" the plot by redefining ``sunburst.wedge_spacing``
    (`example <https://github.com/klieret/pyplot-hierarchical-pie/blob/master/examples/minimal_example_exploded.py>`__,
    `example <https://github.com/klieret/pyplot-hierarchical-pie/blob/master/examples/disk_usage_exploded.py>`__).